mathieuancelin/distributed-services/README.md

 )
 ```

-This project also offers a pluggable client API based on the directory with monitoring and load balancing (in case you have multiple instances of the same service)
+This project also offers a pluggable client API with monitoring and load balancing (in case you have multiple instances of the same service)

 ```scala